 Clothes and skin problems

-The skin of a newborn baby is so vulnerable, and is very prone to different kinds of skin problems like baby acne, eczema, diaper rash, heat rash, milia, vernix, erythema toxicum (red rash with red or yellow bumps), and such others.
+The skin of a newborn baby is so vulnerable and is very prone to different kinds of skin problems like baby acne, eczema, diaper rash, heat rash, milia, vernix, erythema toxicum (red rash with red or yellow bumps), and such others.
 Here, it is of real importance that new parents keep an eye out for such skin problems.
 Diaper rashes can cause major trouble, and in order to prevent them, you must keep changing the baby's diapers every 4-6 hours.
 You can read our article on the various skin conditions found in babies here.

-Another thing to keep in mind while caring for newborns and their skin is to always use cotton clothes for babies, especially during summers.
+Another thing to keep in mind while caring for newborns and their skin is to always use cotton clothes for babies, especially during summer.
 Wearing soft cotton clothes prevents heat rashes and the baby feels more comfortable.

 Even though it is not necessary for a baby to have a bath daily, the baby's skin must be cleaned daily, specifically in the first few weeks of birth.
 A newborn baby's skin gets easily greased and while inside the womb, it coats itself with a white wax-like substance called vernix.
 This white wax peels off frequently in the initial days and hence it is suggested to clean the baby gently using a wet sponge.
 Alternatively, you can also use a soft towel or wet wipes to clean the baby's skin and this will help prevent unwanted skin infections.